 The Agile Manifesto highlights the value of Customer Collaboration right on the front page.
 It further underscores the importance many times in the 12 principles.
 Diverse disciplines must work together daily.
 Face-to-face conversation.
 Self-organizing teams.
 Team reflection.

 The Agile2015 keynote speakers will weave together many threads through this important subject area.
-They will bring together diverse experiences, perspectives, skills and ideas on collaboration and communication.
+They will bring together diverse experiences, perspectives, skills, and ideas on collaboration and communication.
 They will leave every conference attendee with both food for thought and actionable ideas.

 So, without further ado, your keynote speakers for Agile2015!

 Luke’s keynote is called The Difference Between Snow Flurries, Snowstorms, and Snow Falls.
 The agile values and practices we all hold dear affect all aspects of our lives.
 They don’t just affect our companies.
-They also affect our schools, our relationships, even how we choose to practice democracy.
+They also affect our schools, our relationships, and even how we choose to practice democracy.

 Luke will show how collaborative, social, and serious games have blossomed into multidimensional frameworks.
 Many of these games have roots within the Agile community.
 These frameworks are making the world a better place in simple and profound ways.
 Often this is in no way related to software at all.